 Experienced Family Law Attorneys in DuPage County

 With the amendments made to the IMDMA, many may not know how these changes may affect their marriage and divorce.
-Requiring parties to pay for non-minor children with disabilities may create considerable disagreements and as such, it is important to speak with the experienced family law attorneys at Mevorah Law Offices LLC.
+Requiring parties to pay for non-minor children with disabilities may create considerable disagreements and as such, it is important to speak with the experienced family law attorneys at Mevorah & Giglio Law Offices.
 Contact our experienced DuPage County family law attorneys today for a free and confidential consultation.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: